Pete Buttigieg Explains His Agenda For Black Voters

 "I think there are candidates who are way too far afield and who haven't won races, or who haven't won a statewide race," he said.
 "Maybe they need to sort of prove that out in order to be able to gain further confidence."

-But if Buttigieg or O'Rourke or any other candidate Byrd isn't sold on does win the nomination, Byrd said he would vote for them, if begrudgingly.
+But if Buttigieg or O'Rourke or any other candidate whom Byrd isn't sold on does win the nomination, Byrd said he would vote for them, if begrudgingly.

 Like many Democratic voters, regardless of race, he just wants a win next year.